monomelodies/monad/docs/overview/main.md

 > In a real-world application, of course you'd configurate a module either with
 > the third argument, or by manually calling `config`.
 Both are allowed.

-Remember to import `monad` in every file you need it when using ES6-style modules!
-We won't explicitly mention it from now on.

 ## Adding components
 Of course, you'll want to separate your admin code into modules (in the Angular,